joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6971836/2026/01/14/yankees-ryan-weathers-trade-father-reaction/

 **Iran Prepares to Execute Protester**\
-`Iran prepared to execute Erfan Soltani, 26, on Wednesday.
-Soltani would be the first protester to be executed in the latest wave of antigovernment unrest.
-President Trump said that “the killing in Iran is stopping,” but did not elaborate on his statement.`\
+`Iran had been prepared to execute Erfan Soltani, 26, on Wednesday.
+He would have been the first protester to be executed in the latest wave of antigovernment unrest.`\
 https://nytimes.com/video/world/middleeast/100000010645079/iran-protests-trump-executions.html

 **Congress Is Spurning Many of Trump’s Proposed Spending Cuts**\